ChrisStoneCSE/blockchain-developer-bootcamp-final-project/README.md

 # 9. Screencast of Project Walk Through

-[todo] Link to a screencast of me walking through the project.
-I can use a screenrecorder of my choosing or something like Loom.
+Here is the link to a [screencast](https://www.loom.com/share/821b674da2fd4a8a98f8d6f73060072b) of me walking through the project.